Using Your VA Benefits

 - State grant assistance including but not limited to the Illinois Student Assistance Commission Monetary Award Program (ISAC MAP Grant)

-Conversely, VA benefits will not reduce a student's eligibility for federal aid though it is recommended that Veterans take into account the amount of funding they receive from the VA when accepting or declining their federal loan assistance.
-Veterans may contact an advisor in the Office of Financial Aid at 312-503-8722 if they need assistance in determining the amount of loan funding they should accept or decline.
+Conversely, VA benefits will not reduce a student's eligibility for federal aid, though it is recommended that Veterans take into account the amount of funding they receive from the VA when accepting or declining their federal loan assistance.
+Veterans should contact the Chicago Office of Financial Aid if they need assistance in determining the amount of loan funding they should accept or decline.